benc-uk/chatr/readme.md

 - **joinChat** - To join a chat, the server will add user to the group for that chatId
 - **leaveChat** - To leave a group chat

-There are event handlers for each of these user events in `pubsub.js` along with handlers for connection & disconnection system events.
+The `eventHandler` function has cases for each of these user events, along with handlers for connection & disconnection system events.

 #### Server Messaging